 You can connect your X (Twitter) account to Orqestr and let AI agents post tweets, reply to conversations, search for mentions, like posts, send DMs, and more - all as part of automated workflows.
 See the full X integration changelog for a complete summary of what shipped.

-This guide walks through the full setup: creating an X developer app, getting your API credentials, connecting to Orqestr, and assigning the integration to an agent.
+This guide walks through the full setup: signing up for the X Developer Portal, creating an app, getting your API credentials, connecting to Orqestr, and assigning the integration to an agent.

 What you will need